 Throughout the planning and implementation of the project, students must adhere to county, statewide, national and international public health guidelines, as well as university policies.

-Successful applicants will be required to attend a pre-engagement seminar, meet with an Engaged Ambassador mid-project, submit a brief end-of-project report and reflection and attend a post-engagement seminar.
+Successful applicants will be required to complete a pre-engagement module, mid-project reflection, an end-of-project reflection and a post-engagement module.
 Applicants may publicly share their work via The Ripple Effect blog.

 - Applicant name, Cornell ID number, NetID and email address